MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/ncsi/ncsi-overview.md

 ### Proxies

-NCSI works together with proxies in two main ways:

-1. Discovering proxies and storing proxy information.
-1. Using stored proxy information in the execution of active probes.

- The most common problems with active probes not leaving enterprise network spaces to the internet are due to proxies:
+NCSI works together with proxies by using stored proxy information in the execution of active probes.
+The most common problems with active probes not leaving enterprise network spaces to the internet are due to:

 - A proxy exists but isn't yet discovered.
-- A proxy was discovered by NCSI but the client machine can't reach it at the time of the probe.
+- A proxy was discovered but the client device can't reach it at the time of the probe.
 - The Proxy Auto-Config (PAC) file is misconfigured and hasn't mapped `www.msftconnecttest.com` to the correct proxy.
 - The proxy is misconfigured.